Zac-Benattar/rt-trainer/README.md

 # CS310 - Third Year Computer Science Project
 This project comprises a web based training platform for future pilots to learn radio telephony (RT) skills required to pass the CAA RT exam in order to obtain a Flight Radiotelephony Operator's License (FRTOL).
 More information about the licence and exam can be found on the CAA's website: https://www.caa.co.uk/general-aviation/pilot-licences/flight-radio-telephony-operator-licence/
+## Abstract
+The UK Civil Aviation Authority's Radio Telephony exam involves a student performing a series of radio calls to simulate a full takeoff to landing flight, during which various events which they must respond correctly to may occur.
+Practice commonly involves learning a large technical document, then organising mock tests with an examiner.
+Online solo practice systems lack the ability to speak the radio calls into the user's device microphone, leaving space for a new system to include this feature.
 ## The repository
 This repository is inspired by a starter pack repository of resources for CS310 and other, similar modules written by Warwick alumni Michael B. Gale (https://github.com/mbg/cs310).
 It initially comprised of:
 - LaTeX templates for the project specification, progress report, and dissertation.